lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

   }
   ```

-The node.js module **cfenv** simplifies working with the variable.
+The node.js module [**cfenv**](https://www.npmjs.com/package/cfenv) is used to ease access to your Cloud Foundry application and services environement.
 It is already included in the application.
-The following code would retrieve the credentials for the service
-we created before and initialize a Cloudant connection:
+The following code would retrieve the credentials for the service we created before and initialize a Cloudant connection:

   ```
-  var cloudant = require('nano')(appEnv.getServiceCreds("todo-cloudant").url).db;
+  var cloudant = require('nano')(appEnv.getServiceCreds(/cloudant/i)).url).db;
   ```

 # Step 11 - Run the Todo App locally